 Like all fish, there are many ways to catch crappie.
-Listed below are some popular tried and true crappie fishing techniques and rigs that have been used by many pro crappie fisherman.
-These techniques are listed in descending order from most common on top to least common on bottom.
+Listed below are some popular tried and true crappie fishing techniques and rigs that have been used by many pro crappie fishermen.
+These techniques are listed in descending order from most common on top to least common on the bottom.
 Try one or try all of these crappie fishing techniques and see what works best!

 Jigging is by far the most common of all crappie fishing techniques.
-It can be very useful where casting is not an option, and where there is heavy cover that requires finesse to properly present your jig.
+It can be very useful where casting is not an option, and where there is a heavy cover that requires finesse to properly present your jig.

 All types of jigging essentially use the same “yo-yo” retrieving motion.
 When vertically jigging, let the jig fall to the desired depth, then reel in slowly.
 Remember to keep it slow; give every opportunity to the fish to grab the jig.
 While reeling, move the tip of the rod up.
-Then pause reeling, lower the rod and let the jig sink.
+Then pause reeling, lower the rod, and let the jig sink.
 Repeat this motion until your jig is retrieved.
 Keep it as fluid as possible.
 This will give the jig a lifelike swimming motion that hopefully will fool the crappie into thinking it’s actual prey.

 Jigging poles (long rods with no reels) are often used with this technique.
-In this case you would just repeat slowly pulling the jig up and letting it fall instead of reeling.
+In this case, you would just repeat slowly pulling the jig up and letting it fall instead of reeling.
 Try different speeds, depths, and wide and shallow sweeps of the rod (anywhere from 12” – 36”) until you find something that works.
 When casting and retrieving jigs (think of it as horizontal jigging), use the same methodology.

 Stump bumping is another popular variant of the vertical jigging technique, especially in the south where there are lots of submerged stumps and trees.
-The general idea here is to pull up near a submerged stump or tree, and drop your rig to the bottom.
+The general idea here is to pull up near a submerged stump or tree and drop your rig to the bottom.
 A rig setup with two jigs or minnows (or a combination of both) on leaders spaced about 18 inches apart works well.
 After the jig rig reaches the bottom, slowly reel and create a jigging action.
 Try actually bumping the stump with the jig as much as you can.
 This will create vibrations in the water and around the stump that can get the crappie’s attention.

 If you are looking for more info on jigging for crappie, check out the Ultimate Guide to Jigging for Crappie.
 Here you will find more detailed techniques and diagrams on properly rigging and fishing crappie jigs.